 Rats are various medium-sized, long-tailed rodents.
-“True rats” are members of the genus Rattus, the most important of which to humans are the black rat, Rattus rattus, and the brown rat, Rattus norvegicus.
+“True rats” are members of the genus Rattus, Rodent control delhi is the most important of which to humans are the black rat, Rattus rattus, and the brown rat, Rattus norvegicus.
 Many members of other rodent genera and families are also referred to as rats, and share many characteristics with true rats.

 How To Identify Signs of Rats